 A few weeks ago, I set upon the task of cleaning out my family’s front closet.
 Behind the coats and old boots, I found something that immediately caused a pit in my stomach and nearly brought tears to my eyes.
 Just the sight of this seemingly innocuous black nylon tote reminded me of all of the physical and emotional pain it represented.
 This was the bag I used to cart around my breast pump during one of the hardest periods in my life: my breastfeeding journey.

 We are all familiar with the adage “breast is best,” but I am here to argue that maybe breast isn’t always best.
-While I think we should aim for a world where every mother has the support and resources needed to be able to choose breastfeeding, I also dream that those same mothers would be free to decide not to breastfeed, or to quit without fear of pressure or judgement.
+While I think we should aim for a world where every mother has the support and resources needed to be able to choose breastfeeding, I also dream that those same mothers would be free to decide not to breastfeed, or to quit without fear of pressure or judgment.

 Nothing But the Best